therealdreg/The-GTK-Keylogger/README.md

 --[ 6.
 Greetings

-Greetings to my brother LogicMan, to help me on my begginings and always give me his support.
+diwou: Greetings to my brother LogicMan, to help me on my begginings and always give me his support.